D00mch/HowToClojureDart/README.md

 # The tools

-For the ClojureDart journey you would need to [set up Flutter](https://docs.flutter.dev/get-started/install) on your machine, [Clojure cli](https://clojure.org/guides/deps_and_cli), and additionally I would recommend [Clj-kondo](https://github.com/clj-kondo/clj-kondo).
+For the ClojureDart journey you would need to [set up Flutter](https://docs.flutter.dev/get-started/install) on your machine, [Clojure cli](https://clojure.org/guides/deps_and_cli), and additionally I would recommend [Clj-kondo](https://github.com/clj-kondo/clj-kondo) (note that it's already built in lsp).
 The last would be helpful for [widget macro](https://github.com/Tensegritics/ClojureDart/blob/main/doc/flutter-helpers.md#widget-macro) warnings:

 ![clj-kondo-warnings](https://user-images.githubusercontent.com/14236531/166266665-9a51c70e-666b-4720-9b01-192ef0662629.gif)

 # Choose your the editor